 - 1.1 The dress of Athletes and Grooms must conform to the style of the Carriage and harness used.
-Jackets or national dress, driving aprons, hats and gloves are obligatory for Athletes.
-At ADS-recognized events, jackets are optional for lady drivers. - 1.2 Jackets or national dress, driving aprons, hats and gloves are obligatory for Athletes.
+Jackets or national dress, driving aprons, hats or protective headgear and gloves are obligatory for Athletes.
+At ADS-recognized events, jackets are optional for lady drivers. - 1.2 Jackets or national dress, driving aprons, hats or protective headgear and gloves are obligatory for Athletes.
 Para Driving Athletes from nominated profiles may compete with no gloves or adapted gloves, but must have this noted on the Masterlist following classification evaluation.
 At ADS Competitions, the Para Athlete will be required to have the applicable dispensation.
 (See Art.
-CD-981) - 1.3 Grooms must wear jackets or national dress, hats and gloves. - 1.4 In Cones, Grooms must remain seated in their proper positions between the start line and the finish line. - 1.5 The President of the Ground Jury may decide that: - Jackets may be removed in excessively hot and humid weather; - Jackets are not required in special circumstances; - Wet weather clothing may be worn and aprons not required in wet weather. - 1.6 Penalties for improper dress are stated under Art.
-CD-957 and Art.
-CD-981.
+CD-981) - 1.3 Grooms must wear jackets or national dress, hats or protective headgear and gloves. - 1.4 In Cones, Grooms must remain seated in their proper positions between the start line and the finish line.
+At ADS-recognized events, grooms may sit or stand.
+Grooms are not allowed to change position between the start and finish.
+Grooms sliding, lifting or moving the Vehicle in any way will incur immediate elimination. - 1.5 The President of the Ground Jury may decide that: Jackets may be removed in excessively hot and humid weather.
+Cooling vests may be worn in excessively warm weather except at times when body protectors are mandatory.

+Wet weather clothing may be worn and aprons not required in wet weather.